helix-robotics-ag/ros-helix/Userguide_3_External_Interfaces.md

 - C: A plot showing each of the tendon state positions
 - D: A table with all information from the `/tendon_states` topic.
 (This seems to be the best way to display all this information, despite the `name` field taking up a lot of space.
 If the fields under `position` etc just say `Object`, click to expand them)
 - E: This panel will allow you to call the service chosen in the settings.
 Fill the Request field if needed.
-- F: This panel will allow you to publish messages to a topic, which can be chosen in its settings (you may also need to set the correct message schema here)
+- F: This panel will allow you to publish messages to a topic, which can be chosen in its settings (you may also need to set the correct message schema there)
 - G: This panel will display the messages received on the topic name entered in the bar at the top of the panel, though the actual data can be hard to read
 - H: Teleop panel (currently unused)